-Signed a minor-league contract with the Yankees in January of 2018 that includes an invitation to spring training.
+Signed a minor-league contract with the Blue Jays in March of 2018.

-Espinosa signed a minor-league contract with the Yankees on Monday which includes an invitation to spring training, Mark Feinsand of MLB.com reports.
+Espinosa signed a minor-league deal with the Blue Jays on Saturday that includes an invite to spring training, Mike Wilner of Sportsnet 590 The Fan reports.

 To instantly reveal our fantasy analysis of every player – including Danny Espinosa – simply subscribe now.

 |2018 Spring Training||31||NYY||12||29||25||4||4||2||1||0||1||4||1||0||3||9||0||0||1||.160||.276||.320||.596|